jsonmaur/jumpsuit/documentation/effects.md

 })
 ```

-This example is bit more involved, but you can start seeing how easy it is to orchestrate asynchronous events in Jumpsuit.
+Although it's a bit more involved, this example demonstrates just how easy it is to orchestrate asynchronous events in Jumpsuit.

-More Docs on `Event` coming soon!
+At this point, you may ask what happens when your app starts to grow in size.
+How do you keep track of all of these effects and action namespacing?
+Read on to [Sandboxed States](/docs/sandboxed-states.md)!